Mitch Allan

+Mitchell Allan Scherr is an American record producer, singer, and songwriter best known as the frontman of the rock band SR-71.
+He rose to fame with the hit single "Right Now" (2000).
+He wrote the song "1985" for SR-71, which later became a massive platinum hit for Bowling for Soup.

-Mitchell Allan Scherr is an American record producer, singer, and songwriter.
-He has mainly worked with artists and groups including Demi Lovato, Third Eye Blind, Miley Cyrus, Carlie Hanson, Jason Derulo, Pitbull, Lindsay Lohan, Fifth Harmony, Kelly Clarkson, Simple Plan, Faith Hill, Selena Gomez, Bowling for Soup, Jonas Brothers, and Joe Cocker.
+Since the mid-2000s, he has become a go-to collaborator for major pop artists including Demi Lovato, Third Eye Blind, Miley Cyrus, Carlie Hanson, Jason Derulo, Pitbull, Lindsay Lohan, Fifth Harmony, Kelly Clarkson, Simple Plan, Faith Hill, Selena Gomez, Bowling for Soup, Jonas Brothers, and Joe Cocker.
+Allan received a Latin Grammy Awards nomination for Song of the Year for co-writing Belinda Peregrín's "Bella Traición".

-During his music career, Allan was the lead singer and rhythm guitarist of the rock band SR-71, as well as the lead guitarist, producer, and backing vocalist of alternative project Satellite.
+Allan was also the lead guitarist, producer, and backing vocalist of alternative project Satellite.